 Ajijic Summer Fiestas

-Fiestas, May through August by Micki Wendt
+Fiestas, April through August 2024

-However, the lull doesn’t last for long!
 May 1 is Mexican Labor Day, a legal holiday for schools, banks, and employees, but with no parades or public gatherings.

+May 3 is Dia de la Santa Cruz, which is also the patron saint day of the construction workers, a large and loud group in Ajijic.
+In Ajijic it is a minor fiesta day, meaning that construction sites will be having parties starting around noon featuring cohetes(noisy sky rockets), food, drink, and maybe some music, all of which is paid for by the owners of the project.
 Altars with decorated crosses will be erected on these sites with large buckets of ice cold beer placed in front of them and offered up, and then, heartily consumed by the workers in the summer heat.
 This can happen anywhere where there is an active construction site.
 There is a friendly competition among the workers around town to see who can make the most noise as these very thirsty and hard-working guys get to blow off a little steam.

 In the more traditional neighborhoods of Ajijic – namely 6 Esquinas to the West, and Upper Ajijic – the San Sebastian neighborhood, there will also be lovingly decorated altars constructed in front of many houses towards the late afternoon.
 The altars and crosses will be festooned with flowers and streamers, and draped materials for the background.
 It is most enjoyable to walk around these areas to admire the altars and show respect for the tradition.
 The families will be out in the streets, rather like a block party.
 Please ask permission before taking pictures of the altars – they are very personal to the families who build them.